This page is about a chemotherapy drug called cabazitaxel and its possible side effects. There is information about

 Between 1 and 10 in every 100 people have one or more of these.

 - Urine infections – symptoms include passing urine frequently, pain when passing urine, and a raised temperature.
-If you have any of these contact your doctor straight away
+If you have any of these contact your doctor or nurse straight away

-- An allergic reaction during the infusion – this nearly always happens in the first 10 minutes.
+- An allergic reaction while having the drip – this nearly always happens in the first 10 minutes.
 If you are going to have a reaction, it is most likely the first or second time you have the drug.
-Your chemotherapy nurse will monitor you closely for this.
-Let your treatment team know immediately if you feel breathless or have swelling of the face, lips, throat or eyelids
+Your nurse will monitor you closely for this.
+Let your treatment team know straight away if you feel breathless or have swelling of the face, lips, throat or eyelids

 - Numbness or tingling in the fingers and toes – you may have trouble with fiddly tasks such as doing up buttons.
 This can start a few days or weeks after treatment and usually goes away within a few months of the treatment finishing